rokon12/embabel-agent-demo/README.md

 ## Overview

 This project demonstrates the capabilities of the Embabel Agent framework by implementing a sophisticated book recommendation system.
-The system analyzes a user's reading history and preferences to generate personalized book recommendations, curated reading lists, and reading pattern insights.
+The system analyzes a user's preferences to generate personalized book recommendations, curated reading lists, and reading insights.

 ## Features

-- **Personalized Book Recommendations**: Generate tailored book recommendations based on reading history, preferences, and user requests.
+- **Personalized Book Recommendations**: Generate tailored book recommendations based on user preferences and requests.
 - **Thematic Reading Lists**: Create curated reading lists focused on specific themes or topics.
 - **Reading Horizon Expansion**: Suggest books that expand a user's reading comfort zone into new genres and styles.
 - **Reading Pattern Analysis**: Analyze reading habits and patterns to provide insights and optimization suggestions.